manavendrasen/scalable-chat-app/README.md

 ## Conclusion

 This project demonstrates the scalability and real-time communication capabilities of a WebSocket server in a containerized and Minikube Kubernetes environment, with the added benefit of Redis Pub/Sub for efficient message broadcasting.
 Feel free to explore and extend the project for your specific use cases.
+This is just a POC to test if this was possible, do not use this in prod :).